 Trust Wallet is one of the crypto industry’s most-used non-custodial wallets.
 With a simple and clean user interface that supports millions of digital currencies, it has built a reputation for being one of the sector’s best crypto wallet solutions.
-This Trust Wallet review will explore the pros and cons, usability, and best (and worst) features to help crypto traders decide if this wallet will be suited to their financial needs.
+This Trust Wallet review will explore the pros and cons, usability, and best (and worst) features to help crypto traders decide if this wallet will be suited to their needs.

 Trust Wallet is a secure, versatile wallet that presents a great middle ground between simplicity and depth.
 The wallet does all the basics well – sending, receiving, and storing digital currencies on the platform is a breeze.
 Features such as in-app staking, a massive list of supported cryptocurrencies, and an excellent security record make Trust Wallet one of the best non-custodial wallets available to investors.
 However, the wallet is better suited to Android and Windows users.

 - The wallet can store “custom tokens”, meaning there’s technically no limit to the number of cryptocurrencies it can support

 - Trust Wallet comes with an in-built decentralized exchange and dApp browser

 - Customers can stake 12 different assets directly through the Trust Wallet platform

 - Trust Wallet is one of the easiest wallets to set up and start using, especially when installing the smartphone app